-- Every class will start with a short 5 min quiz on the previous lecture. - Individual assignments will contain questions based on the textbook readings and class work.
-These assignments with their due dates will be regularly posted on Blackboard. - Eight longer collaborative projects will be built around more challenging questions.
-Paper copies will be distributed and electronic copies will be available on Blackboard.
-Due dates for these are typically Monday next week. - In the computer lab sessions you will work on Mathematica projects designed to deepen your understanding of the primary course concepts.
+- Around twelve longer collaborative projects will be built around more challenging questions.
+Electronic copies of the assignment details will be available on Blackboard.
+These will be due typically within seven to ten days.
+The teams for the projects will be decided in second week and will change several times over the semester. - In the computer lab sessions you will work on Mathematica projects designed to deepen your understanding of the primary course concepts.
 Depending on your familiarity with Mathematica, you may find that you complete labs during the lab period, or you may find that you need some more time to complete them as homework.
 Either way is fine.
-The labs are typically worked with a partner, and you can turn in one lab per team.
-Lab Homework is typically due at the start of the next lecture after the lab. - Additionally, there will be two Midterms given during the semester as well as a Final Examination at the end of the semester.
-The midterms will be during Friday Lab times.
+I will announce when the Lab Homework is due depending on the workload. - we will use some of the class and lab sessions to work on practice problems.
+Paper copy of handouts will be provided and an electronic copy will be available on Blackboard.
+Depending on how much we are able to cover during class period, part of it might get assigned as homework. - Additionally, there will be occasional quizzes and two Midterms given during the semester as well as a Final Examination at the end of the semester.
+The midterms will be during Thursday Lab times.
 The final exam will be according to the Registrar's office schedule.
 All exams will emphasize the concepts of the course.